railsmachine/moonshine_mariadb/README.md

 ## Description

+We consider this plugin **beta** at best.
+We'll be making lots of updates to it over the next few weeks as we roll out MariaDB to several of our own apps.

 This is a [Moonshine](http://github.com/railsmachine/moonshine) recipe for installing and configuring [MariaDB](http://mariadb.org), and setting up a Galera Cluster for replication and failover.
 If there's only one server in the database_servers list, it will run MariaDB in standalone mode without any cluster configuration.
 If there are two or more (3 nodes are recommended), then it will create the configuration for a cluster.
 We've provided several cap tasks to properly configure and bootstrap the cluster (see the Bootstrapping the Cluster section)

 ## Gotchas and Warnings